-Sycamore sometimes colonises beech-oak woods, especially on deeper soils, and has sometimes been planted.
-Where it is well-established, sycamore may be retained, but as a small part of the mixture, not as a monoculture.
-If it is only starting to invade a wood it should be removed.
+Sycamore commonly colonises beech-ash woods, especially on deeper soils, and in many woods it has been planted.
+Where it is wellestablished, sycamore may be retained but as a small part of the mixture, not as a monoculture.
+If it is present in only small quantities, say under 10%, then it should be removed from ancient semi-natural woods.
 Excessive sycamores should be removed in stages, choosing the moment which will maximise returns.
-It can be used as a nurse in woods where it is already present, provided no native species is available and suitable.
-It should not be planted in ancient semi-natural woods where it is not already present.
+It can be used as a nurse in woods where it is already strongly present, provided no native species is available and suitable.
+Sycamore and other non-native trees should not be introduced into ancient seminatural woods where they are not already present.